 A Metropolitan Statistical Area is defined by OMB as a location where there is at least one urbanized area of 50,000 or more population, plus adjacent territory, which has a high degree of social and economic integration with the core as measured by commuting ties, based upon census data.
-CEs should refer to OMB Bulletin No. 20-01, Revised Delineations of Metropolitan Statistical Areas, Micropolitan Statistical Areas, and Combined Statistical Areas, and Guidance on Uses of the Delineations of These Areas (released March 6, 2020) for a list of current delineations of statistical areas and OMB definitions.
-A list of Texas counties and rural/urban (non-rural) designations is located in Reference Material in the section "Texas County Code List."
+By January 1 each year, or as soon as is practicable, FNS will issue any necessary updates to approved data sources listed above.